-Practical Observation with Oral Questioning Assessment Criteria Hair Professional
+Practical Observation with Oral Questioning Assessment Criteria

-Unit 12: Shaving services

-The Apprentice must be observed performing a minimum of one full shave service.

-- · open balde razors with disposable blades; - shaving brushes.

-taken into account all of the following factors:

-- · hair characteristics;

-- hair classification;

-- adverse skin conditions;

-- unusual features;

-- facial contour;

-- · facial piercings;

-- skin elasticity;

-- client's wishes.

-used a pre-shaved product.

-used a lathering product.

-used a lathering technique.

-used shaving techniques:

-- skin tensioning;

-- forehand stroke;

-- backhand stroke.

-used a finishing product.
+Hair Professional

+Unit 12: Shaving services The Apprentice must be observed performing a minimum of one full shave service.
+The Apprentice must show they have: used all of the following tools and equipment: open balde razors with disposable blades; shaving brushes. taken into account all of the following factors: hair characteristics; hair classification; adverse skin conditions; unusual features; facial contour; facial piercings; skin elasticity; client's wishes. used a pre-shaved product. used a lathering product. used a lathering technique. used shaving technique: • skin tensioning; • forehand stroke; • backhand stroke. used a finishing product. given advice and recommendations.
 Pass Criteria Distinction Criteria Confirmation of initial consult is sought prior to the service commencing.
 The individual establishes factors that may affect the service and adjusts their shaving techniques and product selection accordingly.
 Techniques used are appropriate and competently demonstrated.
 Confirmation of initial consult is sought prior to service commencing.
 The individual evaluates factors that may affect the service and their shaving techniques are expertly and precisely adapted accordingly.
 The individual selects appropriate tools, products and equipment.
 The individual makes personal modifications to the lathering shaving methods and techniques.
 Techniques used are appropriate and expertly demonstrated.
 The skin is controlled with the correct tension.
 The individual demonstrates effective control of the client's skin to create the desired look.
 The skin is controlled with the correct tension.
 Correct tension is maintained accurately and consistently throughout the service.
 The individual demonstrates proficiency with effective control of the client's skin to create the desired look.
 The individual provides sufficient aftercare advice.
 The individual seeks client confirmation of approval and provides advice as necessary and appropriate.
-Thorough aftercare advice is given demonstrating high level of retail product knowledge.
+Thorough aftercare advice given demonstrating high level of retail proknowledge.